-- 5 miles off the road, quarter-mile is dirt
+- 5 miles off the road, at least a quarter-mile is dirt

 - Free parking

 In 1944, Curtis Springer, a radio evangelist from Los Angeles, decided that he would reinvent the area formally known as Soda Springs by turning the mineral springs found there into the basis for a resort.
-After filing a mining claim with the government he got permission to use the lands (under false pretenses) and called it Zzyzx because he wanted to have the last word in the dictionary, a clever marketing ploy.
+After filing a mining claim with the government, he got permission to use the lands (under false pretenses) and called it Zzyzx because he wanted to have the last word in the dictionary.

-When you exit Zzyzx road you will proceed South about 5 miles until you start to see the resort, located right along the massive salt flats.
-This road is paved for most of the way but does still have a small section that is dirt so make sure to drive slow (I drove this in a Toyota Matrix).
+When you exit the freeway onto Zzyzx road, you will proceed south about 5 miles until you start to see the resort, located up against the massive salt flats.
+This road is paved for most of the way but does still have a small section that is dirt, so make sure to drive slow (I drove this in a Toyota Matrix with no problems).

-I pulled into the small dirt parking lot for the research center and proceeded to walk around and explore and what I immediately noticed was the crazy street names like “Boulevard of Dreams” and “Castle Way.”
+As I proceeded to walk around and explore what I immediately noticed was the crazy street names like “Boulevard of Dreams” and “Castle Way.”

 I saw some other cars but did not see any other people the entire time I was there.

-First thing I went to see was the famous lake.
-If you look up this place online all of the pictures will show this lake with its rock island in the middle.
+The first thing I went to see was the famous lake.
+If you look this place up online, all of the pictures will show this lake with its rock island in the middle.
 There is a short path that takes you around the lake, and that has information for you to read on the area.

-My favorite picture by far was this one of the old swing set, just looking very post apocalyptic.
+My favorite shot by far was this one of the old swing set, just looking very post-apocalyptic.